rhpds/pxe-rhdp-lab/docs/source/cli-based-labs/lab04guide-cli.rst

 In this step, we will deploy the nginx application using the ``PersistentVolumeClaim`` created before.

+.. note:: Notice in the below specification we have set the securityContext.seLinuxOptions.
+Without this setting the pods may be assigned random selinux labels, in which case only the last pod to come online would have access to the shared volume.
+We have highlighted the lines below for your review.

 Step deploy 3 instances of nginx
 --------------------------------

 .. code-block:: shell
+  :emphasize-lines: 19,21-22

   cat <<EOF > /tmp/deploy-webapps.yaml
   apiVersion: apps/v1